seboettg/citeproc-php/README.md

     }
 ]
 ```
-Copy this into a file in your project root and name the file `metadata.json`.
+Copy this into a file in your project root and name that file `metadata.json`.

 ### Build a first simple script ###